mattambrogi/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 60: Tuesday May 4, 2021

+**Progress**: Made the app dual sided.
+A user is now marked as a host or not.
+Added field into signup form.
+Customized how that is presented.
+Changed nav bar drop down to show different things depending on whether you are a host or not.
+Host will have host dashboard.
+Will make a quick MVP of this next.

+**Key Learning**:  Remindeer that Django source code is super helpful.
+Went in there to find ability to edit help text and field name in signup.

+**Thoughts**: Abolutely love sitting here, programming an idea from scratch, figuring out what to build, solving the 'how' problems live as I go.

+**Note:**

+**Minutes Worked:** 73

 ### Day 59: Monday May 3, 2021

 **Progress**: Added ability for a host to approve a job.
 Made a basic admin.
 Jobs now have boolean field Approved.
 Within the admin, a host can edit a job and change it to accepted.
 In the future will do this will click of a button.